pedrohenriquepires/information-security/README.md

 # Information Security
-I'm doing the **Security Information** course, and this is the repository that I'm using to store my files.
+I'm doing the **Information Security** course, and this is the repository that I'm using to store my files.
 Feel free to use anything that can be useful to you.

 ## Classes
 <sup>[ ~~done~~ / ***doing*** / to do ]</sup>